dtamayo/spock/README.md

 # >>> 0.2738345 0.49277353 0.23339202
 ```

-This model returns the probability of a physical collision occuring between planets 1 & 2, 2 & 3, and 1 & 3 when provided a three-planet system.
-In this case, the instability will most likely result in a collision between planets 2 & 3, but all outcomes are possible.
+This model returns the probability of a physical collision occurring between planets 1 & 2, 2 & 3, and 1 & 3 when provided a three-planet system.
+In this case, the instability will most likely result in a collision between planets 2 & 3, but all three outcomes are possible (ejections are exceedingly rare in compact multiplanet systems).

-Additionally, we can predict the orbital elements of the post-collision system using the model from [Lammers et al., 2024](https://arxiv.org/abs/???).
+Additionally, we can predict the states of the post-collision planets using the model from [Lammers et al., 2024](https://arxiv.org/abs/???).

 ```python
 from spock import CollisionOrbitalOutcomeRegressor